the-jedi-council/C-3P0/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     NerdBot>

-Then you can interact with NerdBot by typing `NerdBot help`.
+Then you can interact with C-3PO by typing `NerdBot help`.

     NerdBot> NerdBot help
     NerdBot animate me <query> - The same thing as `image me`, except adds [snip]